Previous

 Harvesting: Bear's garlic is generally harvested in spring, from March to May, when the leaves are fresh and tender.
 This is when they are at their tastiest, and offer the best natural garlic aroma.
 It's important not to remove all the leaves from a single plant, to allow the plant to regenerate.

-More info: Bear's garlic leaves can be used fresh or frozen for later use.
-Delicious with fish, in pesto, ravioli or soup, it replaces classic garlic with its delicate garlic and onion flavor.
+Further information Bear's garlic leaves can be used fresh or frozen for later use.
+Delicious with fish, in pesto, ravioli or soup, it replaces classic garlic with its delicate garlic and onion flavor.It is also regarded by traditional medicine as an immune system tonic and natural depurative.

-Why grow Bear's garlic at home ?
+Why grow wild garlic at home ?

-Urban biodiversity : Encourage biodiversity by growing this original plant in your urban garden.
+• Urban biodiversity: Encourage biodiversity by growing this original plant in your urban garden.

-Guaranteed Reproducibility : Grow your own herbs with reproducible seeds, offering a sustainable source for your future gardens.
+• Guaranteed reproducibility: Grow your own herbs with reproducible seeds, offering a sustainable source for your future gardens.

-- Largeur : 13 cm
+• Largeur : 13 cm

-- Hauteur : 13 cm
+• Hauteur : 13 cm

-- Profondeur : 1 cm
+• Profondeur : 1 cm

-- Poids : 0.01 kg
+• Poids : 0.01 kg